Oasis Retreat Properties

 Soaky Mountain Waterpark

-is an adventure park and ski area in Gatlinburg, Tennessee, formerly known as Ober Gatlinburg.
-It is a year-round destination situated on Mount Harrison that offers winter sports, amusement park attractions, and dining options.
+Ober Mountain is an adventure park and ski area located in Gatlinburg, Tennessee, formerly known as Ober Gatlinburg.
+This year-round destination on Mount Harrison offers an array of winter sports, amusement park attractions, and dining options, including local food recommendations that highlight the best of Smoky Mountains dining.

-Access to the mountain: You can reach Ober Mountain in two ways:
+Access to the mountain can be done in two ways:

-• Aerial Tramway: A 2.1-mile tramway from downtown Gatlinburg takes you to the mountaintop while offering scenic views of the Great Smoky Mountains.
-The tram runs year-round, but can close for high winds.
+Aerial Tramway: The 2.1-mile tramway from downtown Gatlinburg provides breathtaking scenic views of the Great Smoky Mountains as it takes you to the mountaintop.
+The tram operates year-round but can close during high winds.

-• Drive: Visitors can also drive directly to the top, where paid parking is available.
+Drive: Alternatively, visitors can drive directly to the top where paid parking is available.

-• Mountain Coaster: The Tennessee Flyer Mountain Coaster is a popular ride for all ages.
+Mountain Coaster: The Tennessee Flyer Mountain Coaster is a favorite ride for guests of all ages.

-• Wildlife Habitat: A small zoo-like area is home to rescued animals native to the region, including black bears.
+Wildlife Habitat: A small zoo-like area features rescued animals native to the region, such as black bears.

-• Ice Skating Rink: An indoor ice skating rink is open to the public year-round.
+Ice Skating Rink: An indoor ice skating rink is open to the public throughout the year.

-• Other activities: Options like ice bumper cars, rock climbing, a scenic chairlift, and zip lines are also available.
+Other activities: Additional options include ice bumper cars, rock climbing, a scenic chairlift, and zip lines.

-Winter activities: In the colder months, Ober Mountain offers a full range of winter sports, supported by state-of-the-art snowmaking systems:
+During the colder months, Ober Mountain transforms into a winter wonderland offering a full range of winter sports, supported by advanced snowmaking systems:

-• Snow Skiing and Snowboarding: The resort is the only ski area in Tennessee and offers nine trails with varying degrees of difficulty.
+Snow Skiing and Snowboarding: As Tennessee’s only ski area, it boasts nine trails with varying degrees of difficulty.

-• Snow Tubing: This popular winter activity is offered on designated lanes.
+Snow Tubing: This fun winter activity is available on designated lanes.

-• Snow Zone: A play area is available for young children and families.
+Snow Zone: A special play area is designed for young children and families, perfect for enjoying the snowy landscape.

 Soaky Mountain Waterpark